Hot Work Permits

 As hot work creates a hazard to the building, the materials, and every worker on site; failure to follow this hot work permit process, especially performing hot work without a permit, should result in a stoppage of the work to address any ignition hazards and issuing a Safety Violation.

-Complete the Permit in full and have the worker check, initial, and sign where required to indicate that they understand and accept the work area requirements.
+Complete the Permit in full and have the worker check and sign where required to indicate that they understand the Work Area and Fire Watch requirements and that those requirements are in place and will be followed.
 If there are multiple workers performing similar hot work in one work area (i.e. a flat roof) then a direct supervisor or lead hand can complete the Permit for the work area.

 Ensure there is a dedicated fire extinguisher in close proximity.
 Close proximity means that the worker should not have to leave the work area if the fire extinguisher is required.
 Relying on the site emergency fire extinguisher locations for hot work is not an acceptable practice.